 After we complete the procedure, we will take you to the recovery area, where you will rest for approximately 30 to 60 minutes.
 You will probably feel groggy after being under anesthesia.
 We will monitor your condition until you recover and are well enough to walk around.

 Following that, a clinical team member will give your post-procedure instructions on how to care for yourself and will provide you with a care package to take home.
-Your IVF nurse will contact you the day after your treatment to check-in and see how you’re doing.
+Your IVF nurse will contact you the day after your treatment to check in and see how you’re doing.

 Refer to this page on our website for the full post-egg retrieval procedure.

-How will you feel after egg retrieval?
+How will you feel during egg retrieval recovery process?

 Immediately after the procedure, it’s normal to experience mild stomach cramps and discomfort in the abdomen and vaginal areas.
 The anesthesia takes 24 hours to leave your body completely.